James Crumbley, father of Ethan Crumbley, found guilty of involuntary manslaughter in son’s school shooting

 Prosecutors said James Crumbley had bought Ethan a 9 mm Sig Sauer as a gift a day after Thanksgiving, at a difficult time in his son’s life when he was struggling emotionally because his best friend had moved away.
 Crumbley is not accused of knowing about the attack beforehand, which his son had warned about in journal entries.

-His actions in the lead-up to and the day of the shooting played a vital role.
-School staff testified that the Crumbleys were called to Oxford High that morning about a drawing made by their son depicting a gun and a person shot.
-The parents didn't tell school officials he had access to a weapon and said they couldn’t take him back home that day, saying they had work.
+But his actions in the lead-up to and the day of the school shooting played a vital role.
+School staff testified that the Crumbleys were called to Oxford High School that morning about a drawing made by their son depicting a gun and a person shot.
+The parents didn’t tell school officials he had access to a weapon and said they couldn’t take him back home that day, saying they had work.

 A computer crimes expert testified that James Crumbley had not begun his DoorDash delivery job until after the meeting and that when he started taking orders, he drove by the family’s home four times — with the prosecution suggesting he had the opportunity to check on the gun and ensure it was safely secured.